 What is Angular Injector

-The Angular Injector is responsible instantiating the dependency and injecting into the component or service.
+The Angular Injector is responsible for instantiating the dependency and injecting it into the component or service.

 When is Angular Injector is created

-The Angular creates an injector when the application root module (named as AppModule
+The Angular loads the Root Module (named as AppModule

 The Every Injector gets its own copy of Providers.